Xenoblade Chronicles X: Plot

 Within the Lifehold, BLADE discovers a pool of genetic material for recreating Earth's lifeforms and restoring humanity.
-Elma explains that their human bodies were destroyed with Earth, but their memories and consciousnesses are preserved in the Lifehold's computers for transfer into newly created bodies.
-Due to the plan's questionable ethics, this decision was kept secret from the general population.
-Luxaar attacks the group, but Lao fatally stabs him.
-The two fall into the pool of genetic material causing Luxaar and Lao to merge.
-BLADE is reluctantly forced to kill them.
-Before dying, Lao reveals from Luxaar's memories that humanity's DNA was designed by their Samaarian ancestors to destroy the Ganglion using a genetic failsafe.
-Though Lao dies, Elma assures the group that the Lifehold can revive him.
+Elma explains their human bodies were destroyed with Earth, but their consciousnesses are preserved in the Lifehold for transfer into new bodies.
+Due to the plan's questionable ethics, this was kept secret from the general population.
+The Ganglion's leader Luxaar attacks the group, until Lao attacks from behind, making the two fall into the genetic material, where they merge into a monster that BLADE is forced to kill.
+Before dying, Lao reveals from Luxaar's memories that humanity's Samaarian-based DNA can destroy the Ganglion using a genetic failsafe.
+Though Lao dies, Elma assures the group the Lifehold can revive him.
 With the Lifehold power restored, Elma deactivates her Mimeosome and reveals her true form as an alien.
 A narration by Lin reveals that Elma visited Earth thirty years before the Ganglion arrived, giving humanity their means of escape.
 In a post-credits scene, a team led by Elma discover that the Lifehold's databases containing humanity's memories were destroyed upon impact with Mira.
 Elma speculates that Mira is somehow preserving humanity.
 Lao is then seen unconscious on a beach, waking when approached by a cloaked figure.